Covalent inhibitors Library

 Catalog No. DO2200

-Compared to non-covalent inhibitors, covalent inhibitors show stronger selectivity, prolonged duration of action, lower effective concentrations, and reduced resistance.
-A portion of covalent inhibitors has been serendipitously discovered, with compounds like aspirin, penicillin, and fluorouracil playing pivotal roles in the history of drug development.
-However, in addition to serendipity, the rational design and screening of covalent inhibitors will bring more effective drugs.
+Compared to non-covalent inhibitors, covalent inhibitors exhibit stronger selectivity, longer duration of action, lower effective concentrations, and reduced risk of resistance.
+Many covalent inhibitors were discovered serendipitously, such as aspirin, penicillin, and fluorouracil, which have played significant roles in the history of drug development.
+However, serendipitous discovery is a rare event, and rational design and screening of covalent inhibitors are key to developing better covalent drugs.

 All products from TargetMol are for Research Use Only.
 Not for Human or Veterinary or Therapeutic Use.